Mahmutcano/react-leaflet-component/README.md

 # react-leaflet-component

+> React Leaflet offers us many things, but without some points it is difficult to activate the map.
+(Multi Data)

+Let's make our job easier...

-> Do you want to add your map successfully with a single tag to avoid writing too much code with React leaflet?
+Add a map to your code with a single line.

-You can use more than one marker together with a package where you can perform multiple data operations, you can easily add your icon format and type.
+You can write your desired Marker, Marker Size and Multi-data processing much faster.

 [![NPM](https://img.shields.io/npm/v/react-leaflet-component.svg)](https://www.npmjs.com/package/react-leaflet-component) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)